Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Raster layer (geopackage)/README.md

 ## How it works

-1. Create and load an `AGSGeoPackage`, specifying the path to the local .gpkg file.
+1. Create and load an `AGSGeoPackage`, specifying the URL to the local .gpkg file.
 2. When it is done loading, get the `AGSGeoPackageRaster`s from the geopackage.
 3. Construct an `AGSRasterLayer` with the geopackage raster you want to use.
 4. Add the raster layer to the map.